tonytomov/jqGrid/README.md

 The code from the GitHib repository is the fork of jqGrid 4.7.0 - the latest version available under MIT/GPL-licences.
 It will be provided under MIT/GPL-licences.

 Below you can find short description of new features already implemented in the fork.
+The version is developed by [Oleg Kiriljuk](https://github.com/OlegKi), alias [Oleg](http://stackoverflow.com/users/315935/oleg) on the stackoverflow and [OlegK](http://www.trirand.com/blog/?page_id=393) on trirand forum.

 ### Compatibility with jqGrid 4.7.0